bethsmith0623/SEI-CC_4/work/w10/d5/01-event-handling-in-react/event-handling-in-react.md

 Use React Developer Tools to check that methods, etc. are being passed correctly via props.

-Also, instead of console.logging, use the `debugger` statement to programmatically set a breakpoint in the source code so that you can use DevTools debugger to inspect the values of variables/expressions, and step through lines of code one at a time, etc.
+Also, instead of console.logging, use the `debugger` statement to programmatically set a breakpoint in the source code so that you can use the DevTools debugger to inspect the values of variables/expressions, and step through lines of code one at a time, etc.

 ## ❓ Essential Questions